surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

 `#[global_allocator]` is not limited to `#[no_std]`!
-You can also use it override Rust's default allocator and replace it with your own, as Rust's default allocator consumes about 10K of Wasm space.
+You can also use it override Rust’s default allocator and replace it with your own, as Rust’s default allocator consumes about 10K of Wasm space.

 ### wee_alloc
 You don’t have to implement the allocator yourself, of course.
 In fact, it’s probably advisable to rely on a well-tested implementation.
 Dealing with bugs in the allocator and subtle memory corruption is not fun.

 Many guides recommend [`wee_alloc`][wee_alloc], which is a very small (<1KB) allocator written by the Rust WebAssembly team that can also free memory.
 Sadly, it seems unmaintained and has an [open issue about memory corruption][wee_alloc mem corruption] and leaking memory.

-In any WebAssembly module of decent complexity, the 10KB consumed by Rust's defaul allocator will make up for only a tiny fraction of the overall module size, so I recommend sticking to it and knowing that the allocator is well-tested and performant.
+In any WebAssembly module of decent complexity, the 10KB consumed by Rust’s defaul allocator will make up for only a tiny fraction of the overall module size, so I recommend sticking to it and knowing that the allocator is well-tested and performant.

 ## wasm-bindgen

-Now that we've done pretty much everything the hard way, we have earned a look at the convenient way of writing Rust for WebAssembly, which is using [wasm-bindgen].
+Now that we’ve done pretty much everything the hard way, we have earned a look at the convenient way of writing Rust for WebAssembly, which is using [wasm-bindgen].

 They key feature of wasm-bindgen is the `#[wasm_bindgen]` macro that we can put on every function that we want to exported.
 This macro adds the same compiler directives we added manually earlier in this article, but it does something way more useful in addition to that: